 Check Out Time Sunday 10 AM, or after the Outlaw Awards Ceremony

 Each Troop will be responsible to leave their campsite the same way they found it, and will be responsible for any trash left at the site.

+Check out with an SPL from Troop 88?
+Assign SPL team sites to check?
+PL/APL?

 2019 Outlaw Camporee Program